Guillawme/cryoEM-scripts/README.md

 # Utilities to help cryoEM data analysis

-[RELION][relion] needs to be installed and listed in `$PATH`.

-Current utilities:
+Most of these scripts extract information from output files of [RELION][relion].
+It does not need to be installed.

+Available utilities so far:

-- `count_particles.sh`: count particles contributing to each class of a class2D or class3D job.
+- `count_particles.awk`: count particles contributing to each class of a class2D or class3D job (note that for class2D jobs, each particle can contribute to several classes with weights adding up to 1, therefore the sum of the reported particle number per class will exceed the total number of particles).

 [relion]: https://github.com/3dem/relion